diospiroverde/WazzApp/README.md

  npm i\
  npm start_

-There is an ***untested*** package for Red Hat based distros, if you happen to install it, please tell me how it went.

 **Issues**

 If you install the application via snap store, you won't get the functionality of showing the application on notification click.This happens due to snapscraft confinement rules.